 Due to the strong relationship between persistent snow and wolverine habitat quality, the environmental impact statement addressed climate change impacts for this species.
 Research indicates that a pattern of reduced spring snowpack in wolverine habitat has been in place since at least the 1950s, but there is little information as to whether, or how this pattern has affected wolverine habitat on the Custer Gallatin.
 Continuing impacts across the species' range could result from loss of snowpack for reproductive den sites, warmer temperatures affecting the wolverine's capacity for thermoregulation, lack of snow and cold for preserving food caches, and loss of habitat connectivity for dispersal and associated impacts to genetic diversity.
 Models have predicted a variety of climate change impacts to wolverine habitat, including potential shifts in wolverine distribution and connectivity by the end of the 21st century.
 However, at least one model has identified the Greater Yellowstone Region, including much of the Custer Gallatin, as an area likely to sustain persistent snow cover in coming decades (Chapter 3.
 Wolverine, Affected Environment).
 National Forest System lands provide vegetation conditions that help mitigate greenhouse gas influence on climate change.
-Under the revised plan, land management actions that affect vegetation composition and function would occur at a very small scale relative to the land base that supports natural ecosystem processes.
+Under the revised plan, land management actions that affect vegetation composition and function would occur at a very small-scale relative to the land base that supports natural ecosystem processes.
 Therefore, land management actions are unlikely to have a notable impact on climate change.
 Nevertheless, the revised plan emphasizes resilience in desired conditions for multiple resources, and includes standards and guidelines as proactive measures to improve ecosystem resilience relative to predicted changing climates (Environmental Impact Statement, Chapter 3.
 Wolverine, Effects Common to All Alternatives).

 In summary, concerns that the amount of protection afforded by land management plan allocations and associated land use restrictions are inadequate for any of the plan alternatives considered, except possibly alternative D, are conjectural in nature and not supported by the science cited in comments, since none of the science cited, and none of the science of which the Custer Gallatin planning team is aware, presents absolute thresholds for management actions above which wolverine persistence would be jeopardized, or below which wolverine persistence would be assured.
-The environmental impact statement reasonably concluded that the revised plan would conserve wolverines by protecting, preserving, managing, or restoring habitat in a way that could potentially avoid Federal listing of this proposed species; although it is doubtful that the revised plan alone could influence the final determination in a major way.
-The revised plan provides for ecological conditions that will support wolverine persistence on the Custer Gallatin, while still meeting the multiple-use mandates of the laws, regulations, and policy that establish the regulatory framework for plan revision (Environmental Impact Statement, Chapter 3.
+The environmental impact statement reasonably concluded that the revised plan would provide ecological conditions that would conserve habitat, and contribute to the long-term persistence of wolverines, through maintenance of habitat connectivity and protections that limit human disturbance in maternal and primary habitats.
+The revised plan provides for ecological conditions that will support wolverine persistence on the Custer

+Gallatin, while still meeting the multiple-use mandates of the laws, regulations, and policy that establish the regulatory framework for plan revision (Environmental Impact Statement, Chapter 3.
 Wolverine, Conclusion).